bloudermilk/slyde/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+Slyde is an open source software project released under the MIT license.
+See `MIT-LICENSE.txt` in the project root for more details.